 So always double-check your email content before pressing the send button.

-Email has unsafe attachment
+Email has an unsafe attachment

 Just like your email content, attachments in your marketing emails can also be a reason your emails land in spam.
 Avoid attaching installable software packages (.apk, .dmg and others) or files that you aren’t sure of.